 As a founding member of its leadership team, Mandy helped establish Sycamore’s accessible, objective, and evidence-based approach to explaining complex issues.
 She has overseen the production of hundreds of publications with clear and actionable information on the state budget, health, education, criminal justice, and beyond.

 Mandy has over 15 years of experience supporting federal and state policymakers – including as a Presidential Management Fellow and advisor to senior leaders at the U.S. Department of Health and Human Services under Presidents George W. Bush and Barack Obama.
 She also served as a legislative aide to former U.S. Representative Lincoln Davis (D-TN) and policy adviser to U.S. Representative Bill Pascrell (D-NJ).
 A native Tennessean, she started her public policy career in the state Comptroller’s Office of Research and the Tennessee General Assembly.

 Mandy is a member of Leadership Tennessee and Young Leaders Council and serves on the board of the Civic Design Center.
 She is an adjunct professor of public policy at Vanderbilt University’s Peabody College and Lipscomb University’s College of Leadership and Public Service.
 In 2022, the Nashville Business Journal recognized her as one of the region’s Women of Influence.
 Mandy holds a master’s degree in public policy from Georgetown University and a bachelor’s degree in political science from Lipscomb University.

 Mandy maintains strong ties to her local community through volunteer activities and her creative endeavors.
-She now calls East Nashville home with her husband, son, and two cats.
+She now calls East Nashville home.